wasabipesto/manifold-stats/README.md

-# manifold-stats
+# Manifold-Stats
-an archive of the manifold-stats notebook
+This is an archive of the jupyter notebook that generates the graphics for [this page](https://wasabipesto.com/jupyter/manifold/).